codsen/codsen/packages/lerna-clean-changelogs-cli/README.md

 ## Purpose

-This application will performs the following cleaning steps on all encountered `changelog.md`'s:
+This application performs the following cleaning steps on all encountered `changelog.md`'s:

 1. It removes bump-only changelog entries that `conventional-changelog` generates.
 There can be many reasons For example: